Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-deploy.md

 )
 ```

-When the user wants to load multiple learnwares according to the zip path list `learnware_paths`, this can be achieved with the following code:
+When the user wants to load multiple learnwares according to the zip path list `learnware_paths`, it can be achieved with the following code:
 ```python
 learnware_paths = ["learnware1.zip", "learnware2.zip"]
 learnware_list = client.load_learnware(